 - Avoid wearing dangling jewelry while cooking to prevent long necklaces or bracelets getting tangled around pot and pan handles.

 It’s easy to forget about dangers you can’t see, but germs in the kitchen are a big safety concern.
 Bacteria spreads easily from surface to surface as you move about, and virtually all of this bacteria will come into contact with your food.
 Minimize the spread of germs by always washing your hands before you begin cooking.
 Also, wash your hands after handling raw meat or eggs, and wash dishes and utensils thoroughly that were used for these items.

 Refrigerate or freeze dairy, meat and eggs immediately after purchasing or cooking to keep these items from spoiling.
 Additionally, store and prepare these items separate from other food items to prevent cross-contamination.

 How a Personal Injury Lawyer can Help

 Despite our best efforts, kitchen accidents can and do happen.
 When they do, don’t let them ruin your holiday.
-If you or someone you know sustains an injury in the kitchen over the holidays, contact a personal injury lawyer at Peter N. Davis Law for consultation and representation.
+If you or someone you know sustains an injury in the kitchen over the holidays, contact a personal injury lawyer at Peter N. Davis & Associates for consultation and representation.
 The Law Offices of Peter N. Davis has been serving Paterson, New Jersey for almost three decades, and we know how to get you the compensation you deserve for your injury.